United States Bureau of Mines: Closure of USBM

 The Health and Safety Research Program at the Pittsburgh and Spokane Research Centers was assigned on an interim basis to DOE (Public Law 104-99).
 In fiscal year 1997, it was permanently transferred to the National Institute for Occupational Safety and Health (NIOSH) (Public Law 104-134).
 NIOSH is part of the Centers for Disease Control and Prevention within the Department of Health and Human Services.
 A total of 413 full-time equivalent employees were transferred to NIOSH on October 11, 1996: 336 in Pittsburgh and 77 in Spokane.
 A position of Associate Director for Mining in the NIOSH headquarters office was created.
 Under NIOSH, the Pittsburgh and Spokane Research "Centers" were renamed the Pittsburgh Research Laboratory and Spokane Research Laboratory.
 Both labs currently reside under NIOSH's Office of Mine Safety and Health Research.

 Proposed re-establishment

 On May 28, 2010, Senator Jay Rockefeller (D-WV) released a list of proposed changes to mine safety laws including re-establishing the Bureau of Mines.

+In July 2024, mining companies started a lobbying campaign to revive the Bureau of Mines in an effort to streamline how the federal government regulates and supports critical minerals production.

 Directors

-The Bureau had 19 permanent directors from its inception in 1910 to its abolishment in 1996.
+The Bureau had 19 permanent directors from its inception in 1910 to its abolition in 1996.